matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

 ## Don't drink the Kool-Aid

 If you point out the realities of software engineering in the current era, you will inevitably be met with a chorus of "vibe coders" and AI evangelists rushing to defend their shiny new hammer.
-Let’s address some common rebuttals:
+Let's address some common rebuttals:

 - **"But I built a whole app in a weekend without knowing how to code!"** Yes, and with enough gaffer tape and enthusiasm, you can build a go-kart out of a shopping trolley.
 That does not mean anyone should trust you to drive it down the motorway in the pouring rain.
 There is a massive gap between bootstrapping a greenfield CRUD API and maintaining a complex, high-stakes enterprise system.
 - **"The _next_ model will be an agent that can reason!"** Ah yes, the tech equivalent of "jam tomorrow".
 Throwing another trillion parameters at a model makes it a better interpolator, but it does not magically grant it the ability to intuit the unwritten business rules of your domain.
 It will simply predict the syntax with even greater false confidence.
 The human is still required to verify if that syntax represents the _truth_.